 Westwater is a perfect weekend trip for anyone who loves some serious whitewater.
 But here are a few things to watch for.

-1. Relatively flat stretches at the beginning and end of the trip.
 Even in the winter, Westwater Canyon runs at 2000+ cfs and there’s plenty of gradient.
 But if you’re trying to run the canyon in a day, make sure you get an early start so you won’t get stuck rowing against an upriver wind as the light fades.

 Westwater Canyon has a few miles of flat water at the beginning and end of the run, with a spicy stretch of Class III and Class IV whitewater in between

-1. Rescues are difficult.
-All the whitewater in Westwater is condensed into about 3 miles, and scouting is essentially impossible.
-This section is best for paddlers who are comfortable reading and running and are adept at self-rescue.
-One of the most likely places for paddlers to get in trouble, the aforementioned Skull Rapid, also has the most serious consequences for swimmers or paddlers who end up in the Room of Doom eddy just downstream.
-At certain levels, the eddy line is nearly impossible to get across even for an oarsman.
-Another factor to consider: There aren’t many parties on the river at the same time, so you’ll encounter few other groups and likely never at the moment when you need an extra throw rope.
+One of the most likely places for paddlers to get in trouble, Skull Rapid, also has the most serious consequences for swimmers or paddlers who end up in the Room of Doom eddy just downstream.
+At certain levels, the eddy line is nearly impossible to get across even for an oar rig.

 Westwater is a good choice for assertive inflatable kayakers who can self-rescue

-1. Few campsites.
-Campsites are designated at launch (more details on that below), so every group will have a place to camp.
-But the spots are clustered just above the rapids and just below the rapids.
 It’s best to plan to launch early in the day to give yourself the most flexibility if you get a campsite that’s downstream of the big rapids.
 The ideal spots are one of the sites near Little Dolores rapid: You will have already paddled several miles but then you can relax in camp and get psyched up for the next day’s rapids.

-2. No dogs allowed.
-Honestly, this stretch is too much whitewater for most dogs anyway, but keep in mind you’ll need to make other arrangements for the hounds.
+This stretch is too much whitewater for most dogs anyway, but keep in mind you’ll need to make other arrangements for the hounds.

 Westwater is an ideal weekend whitewater trip that’s fairly easy from a logistics perspective but gets you into a remote area with some seriously respectable rapids.

-2. Challenging whitewater with a few miles of warm-up.
 All of the rapids come in fairly quick succession in the middle of the run, so you have a few miles to warm up, a few miles of zany whitewater, and a few more miles of calm water to the takeout.
-In the whitewater section, most of the rapids are straight-ahead Class III haystack waves that are just good clean fun for intermediate paddlers.
-Skull Rapid demands an extra level of concentration.

 Sun drops behind the canyon walls early in the evening on a September Westwater trip

-1. Easy permit system.
-Westwater permits are granted two months prior to the launch date, so you simply need to stake out a potential date and mark your calendar.
+Westwater permits are granted two months prior to the launch date, so you simply need to stake out a potential date and mark your calendar to call the ranger station.
 Online reservations are available for booking starting at 8 am Mountain time.
-In low-demand times of the year, you can typically pick up an available permit on shorter notice: You can easily see available dates in the online calendar.

-Planning a Westwater Canyon Trip
+Planning a Westwater Canyon rafting or paddling trip

 Here’s a play-by-play of logistics for putting together a Westwater trip.

-1. Choose your timing.
 Westwater Canyon is runnable from about 2,000 cfs to about 30,000 cfs.
-A super friendly water level is about 3,500 cfs: You can get across the eddy line at the Room of the Doom fairly easily, most of the rocks still have plenty of water coverage, and you can punch most of the holes.
-At this level, the best route on Skull is to run left—or at least in our most recent trip, everyone who stayed left of Skull stayed upright.
+A super friendly water level is about 3,500 cfs.
+You can get across the eddy line at the Room of the Doom fairly easily, most of the rocks still have plenty of water coverage, and you can punch most of the holes.
+At this level, the best route through Skull Rapid is on the left.

 Raft in Westwater Canyon

-1. Assemble your group.
 You can have groups of up to 25 people, but we think 10 or fewer is ideal both because the campsites tend to be small and because it’s easier to safely manage a smaller crew in this remote canyon.
-Especially in the whitewater section, you’ll want to keep boats close together to more easily rescue swimmers.

-4. Decide whether you’ll run it as a day trip or overnight trip.
 We highly recommend an overnight trip: This canyon is too spectacular to rush through, although we’ve certainly done that a time or two as circumstances dictated.
 If you run it as an overnight, the launch date will also be your camp night.

-5. If you tend to run late in launching (as we do), you’ll want to camp above the whitewater and run it in the morning.
-But be mentally prepared to run the rapids on either the first day or on the second day.
-The local ranger will assign you one of the 8 available campsites that morning, and it’s likely going to be right above the 3-mile stretch of rapids (near Little Dolores), or not far below the whitewater section.
 Pro tip: The earlier you are demonstrably ready to launch, the more influence you can exert on your campsite choice.
-Just having your stuff near the launch isn’t enough: Have your shuttle run, everything rigged, and lifejackets on as early as possible to get the spot of your dreams.
+Just having your stuff near the launch isn’t enough.
+Have your shuttle run, everything rigged, and lifejackets on as early as possible to get the spot of your dreams.

 At Hades Bar Camp, you have Little Dolores rapid behind you but most of the big stuff still to come

-1. Reserve your Westwater campsite.
-Sure, you could roll in the morning of the launch.
-But it’s best to be on site when you wake up in the morning for the aforementioned campsite bestowment process.
 A note about camping at Westwater Boat Ramp: It’s fun, but loud.
 All the sites are tucked in fairly close to each other, and people tend to stay up late or roll in late, so don’t expect a long night of sleep.

 Calm water before Cisco Boat Ramp take-out on Westwater Canyon